SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 These “negative interest rate” policies motivated investors to look for alternative sources of income, and the idea of an income producing rental property on a tropical island was naturally quite appealing.
 This led to a marked increase in studio and one bedroom units being sold to foreigners, who could rent them out for better yields than a bank could offer.

-In Thailand, however, it is almost impossible for a foreigner to get a mortgage, so virtually all property sales are done for cash.
-No cheap borrowing means no over-speculation in property.
-No speculation means no bubble.
-No bubble means no crazy price spikes.
-Likewise, the interest rate increases (thus far) have not sent prices lower because foreigners do not rely on borrowing to buy Phuket property.
+Higher rates generally slow the pace of property purchases in other parts of the world, as well as possibly lowering house prices.
+In Phuket, however, because it is almost impossible for a foreigner to get a mortgage, virtually all property sales are done for cash.
+No cheap borrowing means no over-speculation in Phuket property.
+No speculation means no Phuket bubble.
+No bubble means no crazy Phuket price spikes.
+Likewise, the interest rate increases over the last 4 years have not sent prices lower because foreigners do not rely on borrowing to buy Phuket property.

 Phuket Real Estate Market Inflation